Amanster23/WEB250-Aman-Malik/README.md

 ## Assignment 2

 In this session, I learned about routes and templates.
 There were many new concepts about server-side scripting that I learned in this assignment.
 For example, I used node.os for the first time.
 The node:os module provides operating-system-related utility methods and properties.
 This helped me a lot to get all the required material needed in my lesson2.js file.
 I also got a lot of help from the site https://nodejs.org/api/os.html (commented as a resource).
 I would for sure not be able to get it done without it.
 I would apply this learning in my world for whenever node.os would seem efficient in a personal/work project.

+## Assignment 3

+In this session, I am learning about HTTP GET and HTTP POST request processing.
+I have learned a little about GET requests in a previous class, but not enough to where I would be comfortable with the topic.
+For this assignment, I am trying to create a unit converter that converts yards, feet, and inches all together.
+This is good practice for me though because I can see myself having to use requests like these on different forms for many future projects.
+So, I would apply this learning in my world for my future projects that will most likely be consisting of some type of form.